About Jackson Parish

 Police Departments

 In addition to the Jackson Parish Sheriff's Office, law enforcement in the parish includes the Jonesboro Police Department, which serves the town of Jonesboro.
 These agencies coordinate on major crimes and public safety initiatives, with the sheriff's office handling broader jurisdictional issues and the municipal police focusing on local ordinances and community policing.
-This collaboration ensures comprehensive coverage and response to incidents throughout the parish.
+This collaboration ensures full coverage and response to incidents throughout the parish.

 Law Enforcement & Arrests

 Law enforcement in Jackson Parish is primarily provided by the Jackson Parish Sheriff's Office (JPSO), headquartered at 500 East Court Avenue, Jonesboro, Louisiana 71251.
-The Sheriff's Office can be reached at (318) 259-9021 and maintains jurisdiction throughout the parish's unincorporated areas and provides patrol, investigations, civil process service, and operates the Jackson Parish Detention Center.

-Inmates housed at the Jackson Parish jail can be located through the Sheriff's Office during business hours by calling the main line or visiting the facility in person; Louisiana does not mandate online inmate rosters for smaller parishes, though some information may be available by direct contact.
+Inmates housed at Jackson Parish jail can be located through the Sheriff's Office during business hours by calling the main line or visiting the facility in person; Louisiana does not mandate online inmate rosters for smaller parishes, though some information may be available by direct contact.
 Municipal law enforcement is provided by the Jonesboro Police Department, which serves the parish seat and handles municipal ordinance violations, traffic enforcement, and criminal investigations within city limits.
 Arrest records in Jackson Parish are public records under Louisiana Public Records Law, La.

 R.S.
-44:1 et seq., which establishes the public's right to inspect and copy public records with limited exceptions.
+44:1 et seq, which establishes the public's right to inspect and copy public records with limited exceptions.
 Mugshots and booking photos are generally considered public records in Louisiana and may be obtained through direct request to the Sheriff's Office, though the parish does not maintain a publicly searchable online database.

 The parish does not have tribal jurisdiction or special law enforcement districts.